GNOME/gtk/docs/reference/gtk/section-list-widget.md

 **_Views_** or **_list widgets_** are the widgets that hold and manage the lists.
 Examples of these widgets would be [`class@Gtk.ListView`] or [`class@Gtk.GridView`].

 Views display data from a **_model_**.
-A model is a [`iface@Gio.ListModel`] and models can be provided in 3 ways or combinations thereof:
+Models implement the [`iface@Gio.ListModel`] interface and can be provided in a variety of ways:

+ * List model implementations for many specific types of data already exist, for example `GtkDirectoryList` or `GtkStringList`.

- * Many list models implementations already exist.
-There are models that provide specific data, like `GtkDirectoryList`.
-And there are models like `GListStore` that allow building lists manually.
+ * There are generic list model implementations like`GListStore` that allow building lists of arbitrary objects.

  * Wrapping list models like `GtkFilterListModel` or `GtkSortListModel` modify, adapt or combine other models.